Is it possible to recover data from a fully formatted or crashed MacBook Pro hard drive?

 Alternatively, you can highlight the files you want to recover, right-click on them, and choose the Mark selected items for recovery option from the context menu.
 If you want to recover all files, select Mark all items for recovery from the same menu.

-The only thing left to do is click the Recover button in the upper-right corner of the Disk Drill window.
+The only thing left to do is click the Recover button in the lower-right corner of the Disk Drill window.
 Just like learning how to recover files from a MacBook, the actual recovery doesn’t take much time at all.

 Warning: It’s never a good idea to save the recovered files to the same storage device from which you’re recovering them.